jjobes/SlideDateTimePicker/README.md

 Contributing
 ============
-Contributions are welcome!
+Contributions are welcome.
 Please open up an issue in GitHub or submit a PR.

 Changelog
 =========